hyprland-community/pyprland/README.md

 #### `unfocus` (optional)

-allow to hide the window when the focus is lost when set to "hide"
+when set to `true`, allow to hide the window when the focus is lost when set to "hide"

 #### `margin` (optional)

 number of pixels separating the scratchpad from the screen border

+#### `lazy` (optional)

+when set to `true`, prevents the command from being started when pypr starts, it will be started when the scratchpad is first used instead.

 # Changelog